Industrial Engineering & Manufacturing Glossary

 Y

-“Across everywhere.”
-The practice of sharing best practices and improvements horizontally across teams, lines, or plants.
-A solution found in one area is actively spread to all similar areas.
+The practice of systematically sharing and replicating improvements horizontally across teams, lines, and plants.

 Lean